Interested in working for NHS Blood and Transplant?

 As well as interviews, many roles require additional selection methods to help us assess a candidate’s suitability to the role.
 These may include presentations, ability tests or group exercises, for example.

-Roles that require specific recruitment arrangements include: Donor Carers and Specialist Nurses - Organ Donation.
+Roles that require specific recruitment arrangements include: Healthcare Assistants and Specialist Nurses - Organ Donation.

 You’ll hear from us within a few days with the outcome.
 If you’ve been successful, we’ll explain what happens next and let you know what checks we need to complete before confirming our offer.
 The time this takes will be different for each role as it depends on the checks we need to undertake.
 Your recruitment contact and recruiting manager will keep you informed throughout the process.
 If you weren’t successful this time, you’ll have an opportunity to gain feedback to help you in the future.